kavon/stack-rfc/README.md

 }
 ```

-The implementation of Statepoints in the code generator is responsible for lowering the `gc.statepoint` call into an ordinary call where, just before the call, the GC pointers are always saved somewhere in the stack frame.
+The implementation of Statepoints in the code generator is responsible for lowering the `gc.statepoint` call into an ordinary call where, just before the call, the GC pointers are always saved somewhere in the stack frame for the collector to find.
-The location chosen within the stack frame is communicated to the language implementor through an additional data section, [the stackmap](https://llvm.org/docs/StackMaps.html#stackmap-format), that is added to the assembly / object file.
+The location chosen within the stack frame is communicated to the garbage collector through an additional data section, [the stackmap](https://llvm.org/docs/StackMaps.html#stackmap-format), that is added to the assembly / object file.